 Please find more information HERE and HERE

-WELCOME TO THIS YEAR’S BGA ANNUAL MEETING THAT WILL TAKE PLACE IN BOSTON, June 20-23, WITH LOCAL HOST BEN NEALE!
+THIS YEAR’S BGA ANNUAL MEETING TOOK PLACE IN BOSTON, June 20-23, WITH LOCAL HOST BEN NEALE

-Highlights of the program are keynotes by Professors Hill Goldsmith, Mark Daly, Elise Robinson, and Bill Iacono.
+Highlights of the program were keynotes by Professors Hill Goldsmith, Mark Daly, Elise Robinson, and Bill Iacono.

-You can find the total program here: http://programme.exordo.com/bga18/.
-And a more detailed program (google calendar) can be found here.
+You can find the total program here: http://programme.exordo.com/bga18/ , and more information can be found at the conference page.